enchanter1cl/gulimall/README.md

 ## Project Introduction 项目介绍

-An e-commerce RESTful web application, distributed mcroservices architecture, using SpringBoot framework to achieve.
+An RESTful style e-commerce web application, distributed mcroservices architecture, using SpringBoot framework to achieve.

 This is an aggregation project.